unicode-org/cldr/docs/ldml/tr35-dates.md

 * When a field or literal is encountered that is not compatible with the pattern:
   * Synchronization is not necessary for symbolic fields, since they are self-identifying.
 Wait until a numeric field or literal is encountered before attempting to resynchronize.
   * Ignore whether the input token is symbolic or numeric, if it is compatible with the current field in the pattern.
   * Look forward or backward in the current format string for a literal that matches the one most recently encountered.
 See if you can resynchronize from that point.
-Use the value of the numeric field to resynchronize as well, if possible (for example, a number larger than the largest month cannot be a month)
+Use the value of the numeric field to resynchronize as well, if possible (for example, a number larger than the largest month cannot be a month).
   * If that fails, use other format strings from the locale (including those in `<availableFormats>`) to try to match the previous or next symbol or literal (again, using a loose match).

 * * *